dedaluz/jamiecurle/jamiecurle/content/blog/2012-03-01-tough-mudder-training-update.md

 The goal is to get five rounds of that done as quickly as possible.
 I've got a logged workout of me peforming this back in January 2010.
 I managed 5 rounds in 10:28 and I was using 2 &times; 12kg for the presses.
 On Monday when I last performed this workout I got 5 rounds in 8:26.
 By the time tough mudder comes around I want to be able to 10 rounds in less that 17mins.

-My workout schedule looks like this
+My workout schedule looks like this:

 #### Monday